DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onRowDblClick.md

 **onRowDblClick** is not executed when the clicked row enters or is in the editing state.
 You can use **onCellDblClick** instead.

 This event handler is also not executed on mobile devices, because double tap gesture is reserved for zooming.
-To force **onRowDblClick** execution, add the following CSS property to the widget's container:
+To force **onRowDblClick** execution, add the following CSS property to the UI component's container:

     <!--HTML-->
     <div style="touch-action:manipulation"></div>